-23. Professional and General Liability Insurance Coverage
+24. Professional and General Liability Insurance Coverage

 Novant Health is self-insured for professional and general liability exposures up to certain limits.
 The Company has umbrella policies in place above those limits.
 The provision for estimated medical malpractice claims includes estimates of the ultimate costs for reported claims and claims incurred but not reported.
 Novant Health also participates in a self-insured program for workers' compensation and is self-insured for certain health benefits options.
 A portion of these self-insured professional liabilities is funded through a revocable trust fund operated by Novant Health.
-At December 31, 2019 and 2018, undiscounted professional and general liability loss reserves of \$70,583 and \$72,370, respectively, are included in current liabilities and employee benefits and other liabilities on the consolidated balance sheets.
-Expenses related to these plans amounted to \$19,208 and \$12,469 in 2019 and 2018, respectively.
+This fund was converted to claims-made status on January 1, 2020, and prior reported liabilities under this coverage were placed in run-off.
+Effective January 1, 2020, funding for self-insured professional liabilities are insured by Novant Health Casualty, LLC a North Carolina domiciled insurance captive.
+Coverage terms and umbrella policies of the same or higher limits are in place for the captive.
+At December 31, 2020 and 2019, undiscounted professional and general liability loss reserves of \$61,859 and \$70,583, respectively, are included in current liabilities and employee benefits and other liabilities on the consolidated balance sheets.
+Expenses related to these plans amounted to \$19,181 and \$19,208 in 2020 and 2019, respectively.

-24. Commitments and Contingencies
+25. Commitments and Contingencies

 The Company and its affiliates are presently involved in various personal injury, regulatory investigations, tort actions and other claims and assessments arising out of the normal course of business.
-Management believes that Novant Health has adequate legal defenses, self-insurance reserves and/or insurance coverage for these asserted claims, as well as any unasserted claims and does not believe these claims will have a material effect on the Company's operations or financial position.
+The Company establishes separate legal reserves when such matters, other than those covered under the Company's self-insured programs, present loss contingencies that are both probable and estimable.
+Management believes that Novant Health has adequate legal defenses, selfinsurance reserves and/or insurance coverage for these asserted claims, as well as any unasserted claims and does not believe these claims will have a material effect on the Company's operations or financial position.
 The health care industry is subject to numerous laws and regulations of federal, state and local governments.
 These laws and regulations include, but are not necessarily limited to, matters such as licensure, accreditation, government health care program participation requirements, reimbursement for patient services and Medicare and Medicaid fraud and abuse.
 In recent years, government activity has increased with respect to investigations and allegations concerning possible violations of fraud and abuse statutes and regulations by health care providers.
 Violations of these laws and regulations could result in expulsion from government health care programs together with the imposition of significant fines and penalties, as well as significant repayments for patient services previously billed.

-At December 31, 2019, the Company had guarantees for payment of the indebtedness and lease agreements of certain equity method investees.
-The maximum potential amount of future payments under these agreements was approximately \$35,118.
-These guarantees extend until December 2025 based on the payment schedule of the underlying agreements.
-At December 31, 2019, no liability has been recorded in the consolidated balance sheet for the Company's obligations under these guarantees.
+At December 31, 2020, the Company had guarantees for payment of the indebtedness and lease agreements of certain equity method investees.
+The maximum potential amount of future payments under these agreements was approximately \$29,545.
+These guarantees extend until October 2026 based on the payment schedule of the underlying agreements.
+At December 31, 2020, \$985 has been recorded in the consolidated balance sheet for the Company's obligations under these guarantees.

-25. Concentrations of Credit Risk
+26. Concentrations of Credit Risk